 Interested in learning more about how to debunk false claims with patients?
 Check out the new Infodemiology Training Program.
 In videos that range from 5 to 10 minutes each, the program introduces health care providers to the basics of infodemiology and provides you with actionable skills to help improve patient care.
+Get started today.

-Quick-response media assets
+Quick response media assets

 Powered by PGP in partnership with the ABIM Foundation.